tt-isv-org/scc/article/intro.md

 This diagram illustrates the deployment process:

 ![flow](images/flow.png)
-(_Rich: Please modify this diagram to remove the icons for User Account and Create.
-Show an arrow from the Deployer to the OpenShift API that depicts the Deployer deploying the Deployment Manifest.
-Also, extend the OpenShift Administrator box to include the Service Account.
-Thanks._)

 1. The **developer** implements an application or service that requires access to protected resources, and delivers the application to the deployer.
 1. The **deployer** creates a deployment manifest for the application.
 The manifest specifies a security context and a service account.
-1. The **administrator** creates a role and assigns it a security context constraint.
+1. The **administrator** creates a role and assigns it an SCC.
 1. The **administrator** creates a service account and binds it to the role.
 1. The **deployer** applies the deployment manifest, thereby deploying the application.
-1. OpenShift processes the manifest and attempts to deploy the pod.
-The deployment process will compare the permissions requested by the deployment manifest against the permissions allowed by the associated SCC.
+1. OpenShift processes the deployment manifest and attempts to deploy the pod.
+The deployment process will determine which SCC to use based on the sevice account specified in the manifest.
+It then compares the permissions requested by the manifest against the permissions allowed by the SCC.
 Does the associated SCC provide all of the permissions the deployment manifest requests?
-1. NO: Some requested permissions are not granted, so the deployment fails.
+1. **NO**: Some requested permissions are not granted, so the deployment fails.
-1. YES: All requested permissions are granted, so the deployment creates the pod and runs the application.
+1. **YES**: All requested permissions are granted, so the deployment creates the pod and runs the application.

 If the pod is denied the requested permissions, the administrator will need to: